pragmaware/code3/README.md

 ccmake ..
 ```

-hit c a few times and if cmake doesn't complain hit g to generate the build scripts.
+Hit c a few times and if cmake doesn't complain hit g to generate the build scripts.
 Then:

 ```sh
 make
 make install
 ```

-start with
+Start with

 ```sh
 code3